AntoineRR/blog-website/_posts/2022-07-23-rust-polymorphism.md

 # Conclusion

 We have two different choice for the type of the parameter for our `print_area` function.
 Using generics will provide great performances, at the cost of a bigger executable.
-On the other hand, using trait objects has an oposite effect: bad performances but a smaller executable.
+On the other hand, using trait objects has an opposite effect: bad performances but a smaller executable.
 Therefor, the choice of the method you want to use depends on your use case.
 Although, in my opinion, the use of generics with trait bounds is probably the best choice in most situations.
-If you do provide your function as an external API, consider adding the `?Sized` trait bound for a compability with trait objects, the users of your crate will probably thank you!
+If you do provide your function as an external API, consider adding the `?Sized` trait bound for a compatibility with trait objects, the users of your crate will probably thank you!